-The Bay Treasure Chest Weekly Toonie 50-50 lottery was established in early 2014 as a community fundraiser in partnership with five local non-for-profit service organizations.
-In early 2017, the group was expanded to include two additional organizations; similarly in 2019 another partner was added, for a total of eight.
+The Bay Treasure Chest Weekly Toonie 50-50 lottery was established in early 2014 as a fundraising partnership by five local non-for-profit service organizations.
+In 2017, the group was expanded to include two additional organizations; similarly in 2019 another partner was added, for a total of eight.

 A winning number will be drawn every Wednesday and, if the number was played, the winner will receive 50% of the week’s revenue and any accumulated rollover amounts.
 If the winning number was not played, the rollover prize money is added to the next week’s draw.
-The other 50% of the week’s revenue will go towards any expenses and shared among the participating not-for-profit community service organizations.
+The other 50% of the week’s revenue will go towards any expenses and shared among the not-for-profit community service partners.